Sign up on this page and I'll keep you up to date with the latest developments on the campaign against excessive flight noise.

 My Greens colleagues have met with Brisbane Airport Corporation to voice community concerns.
 All reports indicate they are feeling the pressure.
 At the latest meeting, BAC said they are considering putting in place a discount or levy to incentivize airlines to move to quieter aircraft.
 Additionally, they seem to be hearing the calls for more flights over the bay.
 These are modest victories, but they demonstrate the power of community pressure on the government and the airport.

-I have now had two meetings with Transport Minister Catherine King and it’s increasingly clear to me that the only way we’re going to get real change is if we strategise and organise as a Brisbane community to form a protest movement that can’t be ignored.
-The more we can demonstrate community support, the stronger my voice can be in my meetings with the minister.
+I've met with Transport Minister Catherine King twice, and it’s clear to me that the only way we’re going to get real change is if we strategise and organise as a Brisbane community to form a protest movement that can’t be ignored.
+The more we can demonstrate community support, the more leverage we have to see real change.

 Brisbane Airport Curfew Bill 2022